 - an informative title and your name at the top of page 1.
-(Do not include a title page) - section headings (as in the Module 2 examples) - the research question for your final research paper - a tentative answer to your research question in a 1- to 3-sentence thesis statement - a 1- or 2-paragraph overview of your topic, establishing its context and importance, defining key terms as needed, and using and citing at least two sources in APA citation format.
-(Your APA-style in-text citations and reference list will be marked separately, out of 5%) - a brief description of your proposed research method (i.e. secondary research relying on published sources) and strategies (i.e., indicating the kinds of sources you will search for and what search tools and search terms you will use).
+(Do not include a title page.) - section headings (as in the Module 2 examples). - the research question for your final research paper. - a tentative answer to your research question in a 1- to 3-sentence thesis statement. - a 1- or 2-paragraph overview of your topic, establishing its context and importance, defining key terms as needed, and using and citing at least two sources in APA citation format. - a brief description of your proposed research method (i.e. secondary research relying on published sources) and strategies (i.e., indicating the kinds of sources you will search for and what search tools and search terms you will use).
 (Write this section in the future tense, even if you have already done your research.) - an APA-style reference list (double-spaced in hanging indent format) including entries for all sources cited in the proposal as well as entries for any other sources you expect to use in completing your final paper.
 Put an asterisk() before any entries you plan to use in your final paper but have not cited in your proposal.

-Note: The proposal should be for a paper based on new original work; do not reuse topics from other courses (e.g., PHIL or KNES courses).
-Check with the instructor for guidance if needed.
+Note: The proposal should be for a paper based on new original work; do not reuse topics from other courses (e.g., CORE, PHIL, or KNES courses).
+Ask the instructor for guidance if needed.

-Mini Literature review (15%, due Mon., March 16)

-Length: 600 to 1000 words (not counting the reference list).
-Double-spaced.

-In this paper, you will draft a section for your final paper in which you summarize and draw connections between two studies relevant to your final paper.
+Mini Literature review (15%).
+600 to 1000 words (plus the reference list), double-spaced.
+In this short paper, you will draft a section for your final paper in which you summarize and draw connections between two (or more) studies relevant to your final paper.
 The paper must include proper in-text citations and a reference list in APA format.
-Further details will be provided on D2L.
+See the detailed assignment guidelines on D2L.
 Note: in developing this paper, you may reuse material from your proposal.
 The three major assignments in this course are intended to build upon each other.